NiceAesth/niceaesth.github.io/_posts/2023-09-21-dumping-ios-ringtones.md

 2. Open the `.ipsw` file using `7-Zip` (right click and open archive).
 3. You will see multiple `.dmg` files inside.
 Sort by size, and extract the largest one.
 4. Open the `.dmg` file using whatever method you prefer.
 I chose to just do this on macOS as it was the easiest.
-5. Navigate to the `Library/Ringtones/` folder.
+5. Navigate to the `Library/Ringtones/`{: .filepath} folder.
 6. ???
 7. Profit!

-Additionally, you may obtain the wallpapers which are stored in the appropriately named `Wallpaper` folder.
+Additionally, you may obtain the wallpapers which are stored in the appropriately named `Library/Wallpaper`{: .filepath} folder.

 ## For those too lazy to do this